-To modify the default configuration, run from the terminal the "make menuconfig" tool in the kernel source tree root directory.
+To modify the default configuration, from the terminal run the make ARCH=arm CROSS_COMPILE=armv7-linux- menuconfig tool in the kernel source tree root directory.
 Now you can change all the configuration options.

-To navigate in the menu structure and change the options you need, use the arrows keys.
-When all changes are done, you can save the configuration and exit.
+Use the arrows keys to navigate in the menu structure and change the options.
+When all changes are done, save the configuration and exit.
 The new configuration is saved in a hidden ".config" file.
 If you like, you can choose another name.

-5.2 Rebuilding the kernel
+6.2 Rebuilding the kernel

-After the configuration step is finished, kernel can be rebuilt with a "make" command:
+After the configuration step is finished, the kernel can be rebuilt with a "make" command: